tylerhou/site-old/content/posts/binary-search-with-confidence.md

 binary_search(array, lambda x: x < 6);
 ```

-Recall our two invariants:
+Recall our two desired invariants:

-1. The left pointer should always point to a green element.
+1. The left pointer points to a green element.
-1. The right pointer should always point to a red element.
+1. The right pointer points to a red element.

-It should be clear that the above loop body preserves those invariants;
+It should be clear that the above loop body would preserve those invariants;
 convince yourself.
 Then, admire how the loop body writes itself.
 There is no
 equality check, no `+1`/`-1` arithmetic: just move the correct-color pointer.